Go Back Up

 4. Recognize and reward achievements

-Recognizing and rewarding your employees' achievements can go a long way in boosting enthusiasm.
+Recognizing and rewarding your employees' achievements can boost enthusiasm.
 Go the extra mile when it comes to celebrating individual and team successes.
-You can publicly acknowledge and reward their contributions and provide regular feedback and constructive praise.
+Publicly acknowledge and reward their contributions and provide regular feedback and constructive praise.
 When employees feel recognized and appreciated, their enthusiasm and motivation naturally increase.

 5. Foster a healthy work-life balance

 Burnout can quickly drain enthusiasm and leave employees feeling exhausted and unmotivated.
-Encourage a healthy work-life balance by promoting flexible working hours, giving employees meal and rest breaks, and creating an environment that supports employee well-being.
-Providing resources for stress management or wellness programs can also contribute to a more enthusiastic workforce.
+Encourage a healthy work-life balance with flexible working hours, meal and rest breaks, and an environment that supports well-being.
+Having stress management or wellness programs can also create a more enthusiastic workforce.

 6. Invest in their health

-If you want employees to feel their best when they show up to work, make their health a priority.
-Our report found that health insurance is by far the most popular employee benefit, with 87% of employees valuing it.
+If you want employees to have a positive mindset when they arrive at work, focus on their health.
+Our 2024 Employee Benefits Report found that health insurance is by far the most popular employee benefit, with 92% of employees valuing it.
+Yet only 72% of employers offer it.

-While most employers provide this benefit through traditional group health insurance, you have more affordable and flexible options for coverage.
+While most employers offer traditional group health insurance, there are more affordable and flexible options for coverage.

-A health reimbursement arrangement (HRA) is an employer-funded health benefit that's IRS-approved.
+A health reimbursement arrangement (HRA) is an employer-funded, IRS-approved health benefit.
 With an HRA, you can reimburse employees, tax-free, for their qualifying healthcare expenses.
-This can include individual health insurance premiums, out-of-pocket medical expenses, or a combination of the two, depending on the HRA you offer.
+Depending on the HRA, this can include individual health plan premiums, out-of-pocket medical expenses, or a combination of the two.
+Business owners can also participate in an HRA if the IRS considers them a W-2 employee.

 Here are three of the most common HRAs:

-You can also use a health stipend.
-It's a set amount of money offered to employees for their eligible medical expenses and out-of-pocket healthcare costs.
-A health stipend offers greater flexibility for your employees, but it's taxable.
+You can also opt for a health stipend.
+This stipend is a set amount of money employees can use to buy medical expenses and out-of-pocket healthcare costs.
+A health stipend provides greater flexibility for your employees, but it's taxable.

 Conclusion

 Employee enthusiasm plays a crucial role in company success.
-While you can't force your employees to have a positive attitude, these tips can help create a culture of enthusiasm within your organization.
-By implementing these strategies, you can help reignite the enthusiasm among your employees and create a more engaged and motivated workforce.
+While you can't force your employees to have a positive attitude, these tips can help create a culture of enthusiasm at your workplace.
+Using these strategies, you can reignite engagement throughout your staff and create a workforce with a more enthusiastic attitude.

-Ready to offer customized benefits that boost the energy of your team?
-Schedule a call now with a personalized benefits advisor!
+Ready to offer a customized HRA that boosts the energy of your team?
+Schedule a call now with an HRA specialist!

 1. https://www.gallup.com/workplace/236927/employee-engagement-drives-growth.aspx